MajitoBrinkitos/Algorithm-and-Structural-Foundations/README.md

 -This code helps to determine the time it takes for all the nodes to receive a signal sent from a node array.

+-To keep track of the minimum time required to reach modos  node.

 ![image](https://github.com/user-attachments/assets/79d0ef94-a502-47c7-951d-0b16a808942a)